mdogucu/web-scrape/README.md

 To cite this article:

-Mine Dogucu & Mine Çetinkaya-Rundel (In press), Web Scraping in the Statistics and Data Science Curriculum: Challenges and Opportunities, Journal of Statistics Education.
+Mine Dogucu & Mine Çetinkaya-Rundel (2020), Web Scraping in the Statistics and Data Science Curriculum: Challenges and Opportunities, Journal of Statistics Education.

 The code for web scraping examples can be found [in this repo](https://github.com/mdogucu/web-scrape/tree/master/opensecrets) and on [RStudio Cloud](https://rstudio.cloud/project/797118).

 [Preprint of the paper](https://github.com/mdogucu/web-scrape/blob/master/web_scrape.pdf).

+This paper is now published [online](https://www.tandfonline.com/doi/full/10.1080/10691898.2020.1787116) on Journal of Statistics Education.

 ## Abstract